CHIN (AM): Early years

-Loss and recovery of license
+Loss and recovery of licence

 Lombardi was summoned to appear before the CRTC in 1970, after a Serbian-language programme aired on CHIN, calling for the assassination of Yugoslavia's consul in Toronto.
-Due to this incident, and other issues, the CRTC refused to renew CHIN's license and ordered the station off the air by the end of the year.
-Lombardi was also in conflict with Service and another minority shareholder, James Longo, who had appealed for the license to be transferred from Lombardi to themselves.
+Due to this incident, and other issues, the CRTC refused to renew CHIN's licence and ordered the station off the air by the end of the year.
+Lombardi was also in conflict with Service and another minority shareholder, James Longo, who had appealed for the licence to be transferred from Lombardi to themselves.

 Subsequently, Lombardi bought out Service's share of the company (Longo was not recognized as a shareholder by the CRTC).
-Lombardi was able to regain the license after a new hearing in which Service, Foster Hewitt, owner of CKFH where Lombardi had hosted a show prior to launching CHIN, and former CBC broadcaster John Fisher failed to convince the CRTC to award the license to one of them over Lombardi.
+Lombardi was able to regain the licence after a new hearing in which Service, Foster Hewitt, owner of CKFH where Lombardi had hosted a show prior to launching CHIN, and former CBC broadcaster John Fisher failed to convince the CRTC to award the licence to one of them over Lombardi.